josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 * Multi-threaded application with many threads accessing the sam list
 * Lots of read and very few writes
 #### LinkedList
+Sorting is slightly slower in linkedlist than in ArrayList
 #### AttributeList
 Child of ArrayList.
 Used for mbean
 #### RoleList